 - Pisa is the most convenient airport, with frequent Ryanair flights from Stansted, Â BA from Gatwick or Heathrow, and EasyJet flights from Gatwick and Luton.
 The drive to Ripertoli takes an hour.

-- Bologna airport is about 90 minutes from Ripertoli, and is well served by BA.
-Ryanair also flies to Bologna but the airport is actually at Forli, a little further away.
+- Bologna airport is about 90 minutes from Ripertoli, and is served by BA and Ryanair.
+Well worth considering.

 - Rome and Milan are both a 3-hour drive from Ripertoli and are well served by intercontinental flights.

 - The nearest train station is Florence, with excellent connections to Rome and Milan.
 There is a frequent bus service to Greve from Florence station – duration 1 hour.

 - We occasionally drive all the way to Ripertoli from the UK; it’s almost exactly 1000 miles from London, 98% motorway.
 It’s a very easy drive through France (Calais – Rheims – Dijon – Geneva) and the Mont Blanc tunnel; we have even done it in a single day without too much stress.

 - Greve-in-Chianti, the most attractive of the Chianti towns, with a delightful colonnaded piazza, plenty of good shops for food and wine, several banks, cash dispensers, restaurants, dry-cleaners, and a Coop.
 There is a market in the piazza every Saturday morning.
 Greve is 10 minutes away by car, almost entirely downhill.

 - Panzano is also 10 minutes away.
 It’s smaller than Greve but also charming, with several good wine shops, the famous butcher Dario Cecchini, and a Sunday morning market which is invaluable for guests arriving on Saturday.

 - San Casciano is a 15 minutes drive, worth it for its large Coop if you need a large family shop.